Nicole Dusticier

 About Nicole Dusticier

 Nicole Dusticier is a scholar working on Cellular and Molecular Neuroscience, Endocrine and Autonomic Systems and Biochemistry, having authored 34 papers that have together received 861 indexed citations.
-Recurring topics across this work include Neuroscience and Neuropharmacology Research (24 papers), Neurotransmitter Receptor Influence on Behavior (15 papers) and Receptor Mechanisms and Signaling (6 papers).
+Recurring topics across this work include Neuroscience and Neuropharmacology Research (24 papers), Neurotransmitter Receptor Influence on Behavior (15 papers), Receptor Mechanisms and Signaling (6 papers), Neuropeptides and Animal Physiology (5 papers), Memory and Neural Mechanisms (3 papers), Neuroscience of respiration and sleep (3 papers), Ion channel regulation and function (3 papers) and Neuroendocrine regulation and behavior (3 papers).
 The work is most often cited by research in Cellular and Molecular Neuroscience (703 citations), Endocrine and Autonomic Systems (86 citations) and Neurology (145 citations).
 Nicole Dusticier has collaborated with scholars based in France, United States and Switzerland.
 Frequent co-authors include André Nieoullon, Lydia Kerkerian‐Le Goff, A. Nieoullon, Valérie Compan, Alain Bloc, Claude Forni, A. Daszuta, M. Errami, Olivier Bosler and Joël Bockaert.
-Their work appears in journals such as Brain Research, Neuroscience and Journal of Neurochemistry.
+Their work appears in journals such as Journal of Neurochemistry, Brain Research, Neuroscience, Experimental Neurology and Behavioural Brain Research.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.